Spartronics4915/developers_handbook/README.md

     - These should be example things to do with a robot, and a testbed.
     - For example, make a motor spin.
 Control it with a joystick.
 Create a subsystem.
 Make a command.

-### Advanced Lessons <!--for lack of a better name-->

-- Autonomous
-- Data Analysis
-- Website

 1646's method

     Create a motor and set its power